klei1984/max/defects.md

 46. **[Fixed]** The TeamInfo class allocates 6 slots for screen locations while only 4 locations can be saved and restored by the game logic.
 To fix this technical debt the save file format version needs to be updated.

-47. The save file format header allocates 5 team instances for team type and team clan parameters but only 4 team instances are filled up with valid data.
+47. **[Fixed]** The save file format header allocates 5 team instances for team type and team clan parameters but only 4 team instances are filled up with valid data.
 To fix this technical debt the save file format version needs to be updated.

 48. **[Fixed]** There is a typo in the description of Valentine's Planet. `Two to four can be easily accomodated.` -> `accommodated.`